Analysis | Understanding the Facebook-Cambridge Analytica Story: QuickTake

 Facebook Inc. is under fire following reports that the personal data of 50 million users were obtained by an analytics firm that helped elect President Donald Trump.
-Lawmakers and regulators in the U.S. and U.K. are now scrutinizing the social media giant, whose shares have dropped more than 9 percent since the news broke on March 17.
+Lawmakers and regulators in the U.S. and U.K. are now scrutinizing the social media giant, whose shares dropped more than 10 percent in four days after the news broke on March 17.

 1. Who took what from Facebook?